nafizjiwa/REDUX-CORE-API/README.md

     - store.subsribe(listener)

 - Reducer functions decide which action updates the state.
-- The action object describes how to change the state with its type property
+- The action (action object) describes how to change the state with its type property
 - `createStore(reducerFunction)` a redux helper function creates a store object = 'store'
 - The store enforces one-way data flow and provides methods
 ### DISPATCH ACTIONS